Budgeting for couples may require more effort and attention than budgeting on your own. But it’s a habit many couples desperately need to learn.

-Personal Capital makes it easy to sync up all your financial accounts in one place.
-You can not only keep tabs on your bank accounts, but you can also track your investments and even the value of your home (through Personal Capital’s partnership with Zillow).
+Empower makes it easy to sync up all your financial accounts in one place.
+You can not only keep tabs on your bank accounts, but you can also track your investments and even the value of your home (through Empower’s partnership with Zillow).

-Like other tools, Personal Capital makes monthly budgeting for couples quick and simple.
+Like other tools, Empower makes monthly budgeting for couples quick and simple.
 And their Cash Flow feature will show you exactly how much money has gone in and out of your accounts in the past 30 days.

-But where Personal Capital really shines is in tracking your investments and net worth.
+But where Empower really shines is in tracking your investments and net worth.
 Their Net Worth calculator will automatically subtract what you owe from what you own to give you a true picture of where you’re at financially.

-And Personal Capital offers a bevy of investment tools, including their Retirement Calculator, Fee Analyzer, and Education Planner.
+And Empower offers a bevy of investment tools, including their Retirement Calculator, Fee Analyzer, and Education Planner.
 These tools make it easy to track your long-term financial goals and uncover hidden fees.